 Where to Stay in Lake Louise

-When skiing at Lake Louise, there isn’t any accommodations directly on the hill.
-You can stay in town, in Banff or choose from one of our favourite resorts located directly on Lake Louise.
+When skiing at Lake Louise, there aren’t any accommodations directly on the hill.
+You can stay in town, in Banff, or choose from one of our favourite resorts located directly on Lake Louise.

-- Fairmont Chateau Lake Louise – Five star resort with everything you can image including prime location directly on Lake Louise, horse drawan sleigh rides, pond hockey and five star dining.
+- Fairmont Chateau Lake Louise – Five-star resort with everything you can imagine including prime location directly on Lake Louise, horse-drawn sleigh rides, pond hockey, and five-star dining.
 TripAdvisor / Booking

 - Combine your Lake Louise experience with Sunshine Village and Mt Norquay ski resorts with the SkiBig3 pass.

 In British Columbia, Big White is often rated as one of the best Canadian ski resorts to work a ski season.
 Despite its location in the hotbed of epic ski resorts, it has an off-the-beaten-path feel compared to its more famous contemporaries.
 Read more: Best British Columbia Road Trip – Vancouver – Kelowna – Revelstoke

 But that just means more for you and me, especially on powder days, of which Big White has plenty.
 The diverse terrain provides a welcome mix of opportunities for all skill levels.
 The 2700+ acres leave plenty to explore, with an abundance of off-piste and groomed adventures to be had.